aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version
-2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the specific design attributes of each point.
+2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each point.

 The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture morphological